eressegu/atlas-example-workflow/_episodes/02-submodule.md

 The MC process we are studying does not only have b-jets, it also has leptons.
 For leptons, we'll only consider electrons and muons.

 For the jet selection, we added the git submodule `JetSelectionHelper` in a previous module.
 We will now add two new submodules for the electron and muon selections: [`ElectronSelectionHelper`](https://gitlab.cern.ch/usatlas-computing-bootcamp-2021/ElectronSelectionHelper) and the [`MuonSelectionHelper`](https://gitlab.cern.ch/usatlas-computing-bootcamp-2021/MuonSelectionHelper).

-We also want to add both of these subomdules to the source folder.
+We want to add both of these subomdules to the source folder.

 > ## Solution
 >